PeteOH/IMail/README.md

 Note: All requests send to IRIS at port 52774, change it before you run the application

 ## IRIS
-1. Create a Namespace
+1. Create a Namespace (IMAIL)
 2. Import EmailIntel.xml which includes all classes and interoperability.
-3. Create a Web appication in IRIS using class RESTOperations.cls
+3. Create a Web appication (/api/email/) in IRIS - set Dispatch Class = "Email.RESTOperations" (RESTOperations.cls)
+4. You will need to change `\Frontend React JS\gmail\public\js\controllers\gmail_controller.js` it is referencing http://localhost:52774/api/email... to change port and host if necessary

 ## Google Colab
 1. Open the Email_Intelligence.ipynb on Google Colab.